John Stuart Mill: Biography

 At the age of fourteen, Mill stayed a year in France with the family of Sir Samuel Bentham, brother of Jeremy Bentham and in the company of George Ensor, then pursuing his polemic against the political economy of Thomas Malthus.
 The mountain scenery he saw led to a lifelong taste for mountain landscapes.
 The lively and friendly way of life of the French also left a deep impression on him.
 In Montpellier, he attended the winter courses on chemistry, zoology, logic of the Faculté des Sciences, as well as taking a course in higher mathematics.
 While coming and going from France, he stayed in Paris for a few days in the house of the renowned economist Jean-Baptiste Say, a friend of Mill's father.
 There he met many leaders of the Liberal party, as well as other notable Parisians, including Henri Saint-Simon.

 Mill went through months of sadness and contemplated suicide at twenty years of age.
 According to the opening paragraphs of Chapter V of his autobiography, he had asked himself whether the creation of a just society, his life's objective, would actually make him happy.
 His heart answered "no", and unsurprisingly he lost the happiness of striving towards this objective.
 Eventually, the poetry of William Wordsworth showed him that beauty generates compassion for others and stimulates joy.
-With renewed joy he continued to work towards a just society, but with more relish for the journey.
+With renewed vigour, he continued to work towards a just society, but with more relish for the journey.
 He considered this one of the most pivotal shifts in his thinking.
 In fact, many of the differences between him and his father stemmed from this expanded source of joy.

 Mill met Thomas Carlyle during one of the latter's visits to London in the early 1830s, and the two quickly became companions and correspondents.
 Mill offered to print Carlyle's works at his own expense and encouraged Carlyle to write his French Revolution, supplying him with materials in order to do so.
 In March 1835, while the manuscript of the completed first volume was in Mill's possession, Mill's housemaid unwittingly used it as tinder, destroying all "except some three or four bits of leaves".
 Mortified, Mill offered Carlyle £200 (£17,742.16 in 2021) as compensation (Carlyle would only accept £100).
 Ideological differences would put an end to the friendship during the 1840s, though Carlyle's early influence on Mill would colour his later thought.

 Mill had been engaged in a pen-friendship with Auguste Comte, the founder of positivism and sociology, since Mill first contacted Comte in November 1841.
 Comte's sociologie was more an early philosophy of science than modern sociology is.
 Comte's positivism motivated Mill to eventually reject Bentham's psychological egoism and what he regarded as Bentham's cold, abstract view of human nature focused on legislation and politics, instead coming to favour Comte's more sociable view of human nature focused on historical facts and directed more towards human individuals in all their complexities.